 The GM Wetlands team have been working to restore habitats suited to the bog bush cricket, including the wet ground with purple moor-grass in which it lays its eggs and the heather it relies upon as a food source.

-Summer 2019 and 2020 saw a small number of breeding individuals collected from existing bog bush cricket populations at Holcroft Moss, Cadishead Moss and Pestfurlong Moss, who were allowed to breed in captive care.
+A small number of breeding individuals have been collected from existing bog bush cricket populations at Holcroft Moss, Cadishead Moss and Pestfurlong Moss, and have been allowed to breed in captive care.
 Once eggs had been laid, these were collected and specially stored.
-Bog bush cricket eggs need to be stored at ambient temperature until winter and then refrigerated until the following spring, and this process is repeated twice for each years' eggs, as they lay dormant for two years before hatching.
+Bog bush cricket eggs need to be stored at ambient temperature until winter and then refrigerated until the following spring, and this process is repeated twice, as the eggs lay dormant for two years before hatching.

 The white-faced darter is one of the UK’s rarest dragonflies and is only found at a handful of locations, including at an ongoing reintroduction project at Delamere Forest in Cheshire.

 A lover of lowland peatbogs, white-faced darters require specialised bog habitats to survive.
 The specific water quality and submerged sphagnum moss of bog pools allows the nymphs to hide and grow in safety, and common cotton grass and soft rush provide the ideal ladder for them to emerge.

 Currently the GM Wetlands partners are working to assess and improve potential release sites with the hopes of reintroducing the white-faced darter to the area.
 Not only will this help improve essential biodiversity, but also the creation of several breeding populaces is vital for the creation of a robust and healthy population.

 Species reintroduction is about more than animals, with rare and specialised wetlands plants being an essential part of these precious ecosystems.